 - 1 cup fresh whole grain breadcrumbs (see note) or 1/2 cup chickpea flour

-- 2 big handfuls baby spinach or other baby greens, lightly wilted
+- 2 big handfuls baby spinach or arugula, lightly wilted

 - 2 scallions, green parts only, roughly chopped